While stocks historically have been volatile, especially in response to major domestic or world events,

 of a consistent approach, based on time in the market — not

-put investors on the sidelines when stocks change direction.
+can put investors on the sidelines when stocks change

-strong in their early stages.
-Missing even a few of the stock
+have been strong in their early stages.
+Missing even a few of

-market’s best single-day performances could have a significant
+the stock market’s best single-day performances could have

 Value of an investment plan

-bad years in a row and even more rare to record three bad years
+years in a row and even more uncommon to record three bad

-in a row.
-When the market has recovered from downturns, it
+years in a row.
+When the market has recovered from downturns,

-historically has done so with powerful rallies.
-In addition,
+it historically has done so with powerful rallies.
+In addition, bull

-bull markets historically have lasted an average of three times
+markets historically have lasted an average of three times longer

 Even in the worst 20-year period the stock market has ever